Subliminal Advertising

 What Is Subliminal Advertising?

-The word subliminal refers to anything that happens below our threshold of consciousness.
-Subliminal advertising attempts to reach the unconscious mind.
-Messages in these advertisements influence thoughts, emotions, and buying decisions without consumers knowing.
-Often misleading, subliminal advertising is banned in many countries.
+The word "subliminal" refers to anything that happens below our threshold of consciousness.
+Such advertising attempts to reach the unconscious mind, with messages in these advertisements influencing thoughts, emotions, and buying decisions unbeknownst to the consumers.
+Given its potentially deceptive nature, subliminal advertising is banned in many countries.

 a man watching TV